 Should men and women answer "Perks of dating me" differently on Tinder?+

-The craft rule is the same: one specific behavior over a virtue list.
-But men more often default to resume bullets ('loyal, financially stable, great cook') while women more often default to self-deprecating refusal ('honestly there aren't any').
-Both fail for the same reason — the prompt asks for a perk, not a CV or a confession.
+Same craft rule: one specific behavior over a virtue list.
+Men default to resume bullets ('loyal, financially stable, great cook'); women default to self-deprecating refusal ('honestly there aren't any').
+Both fail — the prompt asks for a perk, not a CV or a confession.

 Is "good in bed" a viable answer?+

 No on Tinder, even though it's tempting.
 It leaks 'casual only' intent on a prompt that should stay ambiguous, narrows the audience by half, and reads as performance rather than confidence.
-The matcher can infer that signal from your photos and bio without you committing to it in a slot the prompt explicitly asked you to use for something else.
+The matcher can infer that signal from photos and bio.

 A romance answer is the invitation.
 The first message tuned to her photos and bio is what turns the invitation into a conversation, not another generic "hey".